seanredmond/marcxella/README.md

     > record.field("245").first.to_s
      => "245  10$aKindred /$cOctavia E. Butler."

-`#display` returns the contents of the fields joined together
+The `#value` of a data field is the contents of the fields joined together

     > record.field("245").first.display
       => "Kindred /Octavia E. Butler."